 AVID students are expected to be motivated and determined to achieve university acceptance at the end of their high school career.
 It will be necessary for AVID students to manage their time so that school and studies become a top priority.
 This means that they will need to be responsible for making wise and sometimes difficult choices.

-The following materials are required in class every day.
-A lack of materials wastes valuable class time and interferes with success.
+The following materials are required in class every day:

-• 2 ½ or 3 inch 3-ring view binder • 1 inch 3-ring view binder (for your portfolio) • Color dividers (a minimum of 1 per class) • At least 14 sheet protectors (3 for your AVID Binder and 11 for your portfolio) • 2 black ink pens • 2 #2 pencils • Zipper pouch to store supplies • 2 different colored highlighters • 1 pack of filler paper (college ruled) • A school provided planner • 1 USB flash drive • 1 scientific calculator (with sin, cos, tan, and probability functions) • 1 pair of blunt tip school scissors that will fit in your zipper pouch
+• 2 ½ or 3 inch 3-ring view binder • 1 inch 3-ring view binder (for your portfolio) • Color dividers (a minimum of 1 per class) • At least 14 sheet protectors (2 for your AVID Binder and 11 for your portfolio) • 2 black ink pens • 1 red pen • 2 #2 pencils • Zipper pouch to store supplies • 2 different colored highlighters • 1 pack of filler paper (college ruled) • A school provided planner • 1 USB flash drive • 1 scientific calculator (with sin, cos, tan, and probability functions)

 1st offense – Verbal warning to turn off and put out of sight.
 2nd Offense – Device is confiscated and a referral to administration accompanies phone and student to office.
 Student may retrieve the electronic device at the end of the day.
 3rd Offense – Electronic device is confiscated and student receives a one day suspension for defiance.
 Electronic device will only be returned to a parent or guardian.
 Continued defiance will result suspension and/or expulsion for defiance